Product Description

 Timing

-Start indoors 6-8 weeks before last frost date, around early to mid-February on the coast.
-Or direct sow outdoors from your last date, every two weeks into July for a continuous bloom period.
+Start indoors 6-8 weeks before last frost date.
+Or direct sow outdoors after the last frost date, every two weeks into July for a continuous bloom period.
 Seeds should germinate in 10-20 days.
 Ideal soil temperature for germination: 21-30°C (70-85°F).

 Starting

 If starting indoors, use peat or coir pots and bottom heat.
-Only cover seed by a couple of millimeters (1/8″) of soil.
+Only cover seed by a couple of millimetres (1/8″) of soil.
 Transplant out after last frost at 15-30cm (6-12″) apart.

 Growing

 Iberis does not respond well to transplanting or being moved.
-Direct sowing may be simplest.
+Direct sowing is probably simplest.
 Choose any well-drained garden soil with a neutral pH range of 6.0-7.0.
 Trim plants lightly after flowering to encourage a second bloom.
 Iberis may self sow.